 Now it’s up to you to determine how you want to approach this, but you basically have two options.
 On one hand you can deep condition your hair every time you shampoo. you know how you usually only deep condition one or twice a month?
 Well, to maximize moisture, deep condition after every single shampoo.
+Use Shedavi's Crowned Protein Masque for this step.
 Now, suppose you don’t have time to deep condition all the time?
 In that case, then you can opt for option two which is to cowash your hair 1-2 times a week.
 I just wrote a whole article about cowashing, so I won’t go into details.
+However, Shedavi's Crowned Cowash will do the trick.
 Just know that conditioner is one of the major keys to moisture success.
 Especially in the cooler months when the dryness is real.

 Practice the LCO/LOC methods more often than just wash day

 You know those two methods that we discussed that gave you a blueprint as to how to care for your hair?
 Well, regardless of if you do the LCO (liquid, cream, oil) method or opt for the LOC (liquid, oil, cream) method, you’re going to have to do it more often.
 Period.
 Do not pass go or collect $200.
 Use one of these two methods if you want your hair to have more moisture.
 No matter what the weather is outdoors, your hair will start to lose luster and elasticity after a few days.
 Doing a mini LOC/LCO session will do nothing but make your hair appreciate your thoughtfulness.
 An amazing oil for this step is Shedavi's Hair & Scalp elixir.